operate-first/sre/process/incident_management.md

 Note that when a team has a path for fast recovery then they shouldn't break it to fit that process if it's not required.

 ## Quick reference guide
-In case of customer impacting incident (persisting or intermittent degradation of customer exposed functionality)
+In case of a customer–impacting incident (persisting or intermittent degradation of customer–exposed functionality):

 1. The Incident First Responder is the first SRE being alerted of the issue and starting the investigation
 2. After initial investigation the First Responder involves the Incident Commander (by default a Region Lead but could be Team Lead or Manager) to help with the coordination of the recovery efforts